 Remember to initial and sign page 2 of the transfer disclosure statement.

-Agents are often advised not to diagnose the problem or deficiency, but should state it in simple terms.
-For example, if there are black spots in a shower, the agent does not know for certain if it is mold, and it should be disclosed as black spots.
+Agents are often advised not to diagnose the problem or deficiency, but they should state it in simple terms.
+For example, if there are black spots in a shower, the agent does not know for certain whether it is mold, and therefore, it should be disclosed as black spots.

-Note that real estate agents should disclose only what they observe.
-Agents are required by law to walk the property and note everything they see, even if it's a crack in the sidewalk.
+Note that real estate agents should only disclose what they observe.
+Agents are required by law to walk through the property and note everything they see, even if it's just a crack in the sidewalk.

-Sellers sign page 3.
-Listing and buyer's agents sign page 3.
-Buyers initial and sign receipt.
+Sellers sign page 9.
+Listing and buyer agents sign page 9.
+Buyers initial and sign the receipt.

-We often see agents trying to submit additional disclosures near closing that are not required.
-The most common are the Water Heater and Smoke Detector Statement of Compliance and the Carbon Monoxide Detector Notice, which are included in the TDS on page 2 and therefore redundant.
+Agents often try to submit additional disclosures that are not required.
+The most common are the Water Heater and Smoke Detector Statement of Compliance and the Carbon Monoxide Detector Notice, which are included in the TDS on page 4 and are, therefore, redundant.